Holiday rental houses in Bellingen

 There’s no bad time to visit Bellingen, although some times are preferable, depending on your planned activities.
 Hikers will want to consider midwinter and early spring (July through September), when daily temperatures sit around 65 degrees Fahrenheit, and annual rainfall is at its lowest.
 Water temperatures can be brisk at this time of year, reaching seasonal lows of 64 in August.
 Daytime temperatures rarely dip much below 80 degrees in summer (December through February), with long days of sunshine heating up creeks, rivers, and waterholes to the mid-70s.
 Rainfall is also high at this time of year, but reaches its peak in fall (March through May), when waterfalls are gushing.

-What are the top things to do in Bellingen?
+Top things to do in Bellingen

 Dorrigo National Park